PrefectHQ/prefect/docs/ui/automations.md

 # Automations <span class="badge cloud"></span>

-Automations in Prefect Cloud allow for increased flexibility and control of your data stack by allowing you to configure [triggers](#triggers) and [actions](#actions).
+Automations in Prefect Cloud enable you to configure [actions](#actions) that Prefect executes automatically based on [trigger](#triggers) conditions related to your flows and work queues.

 Using triggers and actions you can automatically kick off flow runs, pause deployments, or send custom notifications in response to real-time monitoring events.

+!!! cloud-ad "Automations are only available in Prefect Cloud"
+    [Notifications](/ui/notifications/) in the open-source Prefect Orion server provide a subset of the notification message-sending features avaiable in Automations.

+## Automations overview

 The **Automations** page provides an overview of all configured automations for your workspace.